BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 First the application generates a wallet with a keypair.
 Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

-With most implementations so far, the location will be the keychain or key-value store on a mobile device that is also backed up by the OS provider such as iOS (iCloud) or Android (Google Drive).
+With most implementations so far, the location will be the keychain or a user-specific key-value-store on a mobile device that is also backed up by the OS provider.
+The most common would be iOS (iCloud) and Android (Google Drive) which both have secure data storage that is backed up and synced between a user's devices.

 This makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.